 Adequate and reliable funding allows transit systems to modernize and rehabilitate aging capital assets, provide new service expansion, and meet Illinois' mobility needs.
 Reliable funding also allows for the provision and stability of transit operations across the state.
-State and federal funding for capital and operating assistance is distributed throughout Illinois based on legislated formulas and competitive calls -for projects.
+State and federal funding for capital and operating assistance is distributed throughout Illinois according to area regions.
+The regions are Northeastern Illinois, which is composed of the Regional Transportation Authority member counties, and Statewide Illinois, which is divided between urban and rural areas.
 Transit programming is managed collaboratively by IDOT, transit providers, municipalities, metropolitan planning organizations and the Federal Transit Administration.
 Due to the localized programming of transit improvement projects, this section will identify where local transit improvement programming information can be found.